jimblandy/context-switch/README.md

 The `thread-brigade` version has a resident set size of about 6.1MiB, whereas `async-brigade` runs in about 2.2MiB.

+There are differences in the system calls performed by the two versions:

+- In `thread-brigade`, each task does a single `recvfrom` and a `write` per iteration, taking 5.5µs.

+- In `async-brigade`, each task does one `recvfrom` and one `write`, neither of which block, and then one more `recvfrom`, which returns `EAGAIN` and suspends the task.
+Then control returns to the executor, which calls `epoll` to see which task to wake up next.
+All this takes 3.6µs.

+The `async-brigade` performance isn't affected much if we switch from Tokio's default multi-thread executor to a single-threaded executor, so it's not spending much time in kernel context switches. `thread-brigade` does a kernel context switch from each task to the next.
+I think this means that context switches are more expensive than a `recvfrom` and `epoll` system call.

 If we run the test with 50000 tasks (and reduce the number of iterations to 100), the speedup doesn't change much, but `thread-brigade` requires a 466MiB resident set, whereas `async-brigade` runs in around 21MiB.
 That's 10kiB of